mathworks/toolboxdesign/MEX.md

 └───arithmetic.prj
 ```

-## MEX function from multiple C/C++ source files
+## Scenario 2: MEX function from multiple C/C++ source files

-The above pattern extends to MEX functions that has multiple C/C++ source files.
+The above pattern extends to MEX functions that have multiple C/C++ source files.
 One of the source files must contain the MEX [gateway](https://www.mathworks.com/help/matlab/matlab_external/gateway-routine.html) function.
 Place all the source files under a single folder.

 Our example toolbox adds two `.cpp` files in the  `subtractMex` folder, which builds to the `subtractMex.mexw64` binary in the `derived` folder.  `subtractNumber.m` provides a user accessible version that error checks before calling `SubtractMex`: